 - Every hour or so, rotate dirty hardware into the vinegar, clean hardware into the rinse water, and do something else in between rotations.

-- When you’re finished cleaning the hardware, then clean the sailcloth like described below and you won’t have to rinse so much.
+- When you’re finished cleaning the hardware, then clean the sailcloth like described below.

 Sail cleaning 101